MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/administration/how-to-use-powershell-to-grant-admin-access-to-all-mailboxes.md

 ## Summary

-This article describes how to use Windows PowerShell to grant an admin access to all user mailboxes in an Office 365 organization through Microsoft Outlook and Outlook Web App.
+This article describes how to use Windows PowerShell to grant an admin access to all user mailboxes in a Microsoft 365 organization through Microsoft Outlook and Outlook Web App.

 ## Resolution